tannewt/wa-law.org/bill/2021-22/hb/1163/1/README.md

 ## Section 10
-(1) Within five days after the governor has transmitted to the committee an agency's request under RCW 43.79.270(1) (as recodified by this act) for an allotment revision, the governor must either submit to the committee his or her own proposal for recommended allotment revisions, or inform the committee that the agency's request stands as the governor's proposal.
+1. Within five days after the governor has transmitted to the committee an agency's request under RCW 43.79.270(1) (as recodified by this act) for an allotment revision, the governor must either submit to the committee his or her own proposal for recommended allotment revisions, or inform the committee that the agency's request stands as the governor's proposal.

-(2) If the amount to be spent under the proposed allotment revision is less than $5,000,000 and the expenditure is not subject to subsection (3) of this section, then 15 days after the submittal to the committee the governor may issue the approved allotment revision under RCW 43.79.270 (as recodified by this act) unless both committee cochairs notify the governor of intent to hold a public hearing on the proposal under subsection (4) of this section.
+2. If the amount to be spent under the proposed allotment revision is less than $5,000,000 and the expenditure is not subject to subsection (3) of this section, then 15 days after the submittal to the committee the governor may issue the approved allotment revision under RCW 43.79.270 (as recodified by this act) unless both committee cochairs notify the governor of intent to hold a public hearing on the proposal under subsection (4) of this section.

-(3) The requirements of subsection (4) of this section apply if:
+3. The requirements of subsection (4) of this section apply if:

-(a) The amount to be spent under the proposed allotment revision exceeds $5,000,000; or (b) Regardless of the amount of the individual proposed allotment revision, the cumulative total of proposed biennial expenditures to be spent through the unanticipated receipts process from the same federal or other nonstate funding source for the proposed allotment exceeds $25,000,000.
+    a.
+The amount to be spent under the proposed allotment revision exceeds $5,000,000; or

+    b.
+Regardless of the amount of the individual proposed allotment revision, the cumulative total of proposed biennial expenditures to be spent through the unanticipated receipts process from the same federal or other nonstate funding source for the proposed allotment exceeds $25,000,000.
 For purposes of this subsection, "same federal funding source" includes a single congressional appropriation or a series of congressional appropriations that address substantially the same purpose or event.

+4. [Empty]

-(4)(a) Within five days of receipt of the governor's proposal for an allotment revision under subsection (1) of this section, either committee cochair may notify the governor of an intent to hold a public hearing on the governor's proposed expenditure.
+    a.
+Within five days of receipt of the governor's proposal for an allotment revision under subsection (1) of this section, either committee cochair may notify the governor of an intent to hold a public hearing on the governor's proposed expenditure.

-(b) The hearing must take place within 15 days of receipt of the governor's proposal.
+    b.
+The hearing must take place within 15 days of receipt of the governor's proposal.

-(c) The committee may reject the governor's proposed allotment revision if seven members vote to do so, in which case the delegation of authority to the governor under RCW 43.79.280 (as recodified by this act) is suspended and the governor must deposit any actually received federal or nonstate moneys in the appropriate account in the treasury, where they must remain in nonallotted status until appropriated.
+    c.
+The committee may reject the governor's proposed allotment revision if seven members vote to do so, in which case the delegation of authority to the governor under RCW 43.79.280 (as recodified by this act) is suspended and the governor must deposit any actually received federal or nonstate moneys in the appropriate account in the treasury, where they must remain in nonallotted status until appropriated.
 However, if the committee votes to reject the governor's proposed allotment revisions, the governor may submit a new or revised proposal for the same nonstate moneys, subject to the requirements of subsection (1) of this section.
 The committee's rejection may include recommendations to the governor on the resubmittal.

-(d) If the committee votes to approve the proposed expenditure, or if a majority of the committee does not take action at the hearing on the proposed expenditure, or if no hearing is held under this subsection within 15 days of receipt of the governor's proposal, then the governor may approve the proposed allotment revision under RCW 43.79.280 (as recodified by this act).
+    d.
+If the committee votes to approve the proposed expenditure, or if a majority of the committee does not take action at the hearing on the proposed expenditure, or if no hearing is held under this subsection within 15 days of receipt of the governor's proposal, then the governor may approve the proposed allotment revision under RCW 43.79.280 (as recodified by this act).

-(e) Committee recommendations transmitted to the governor may include a minority report.
+    e.
+Committee recommendations transmitted to the governor may include a minority report.
 If a majority of the committee members do not adopt a recommendation on behalf of the committee, the committee must transmit to the governor any recommendations submitted by individual committee members.

 ## Section 11
 > This section modifies existing section [43.79.280](/rcw/43_state_government—executive/43.079_state_funds.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.079_state_funds.md) for context.